 - Step 1: Determine your Purpose for travelling to France, which will determine the Type of visa you should apply for.

 - Step 2: Determine how many Entries to France/the Schengen area you need.

 - Step 3: Gather your Required Documents.

-- Step 4: Schedule a Schengen visa appointment (if applicable).
+- Step 4: Schedule a france schengen visa appointment

 - Most French consulates/visa centers require you to schedule an appointment in order to submit your visa application.
 Alternatively, you may be able to drop off your application without prior arrangement, so long as you do so during normal operating hours.
-Contact your consulate/visa center directly to find out if you need to schedule an appointment in order to submit your application.
+Contact your consulate/visa center directly to find out if you need to schedule an appointment in order to submit your french visa application form.

 - Step 5: Fill out your application.

 - Apply for your Schengen visa through France’s online visa navigator (in addition to French and English, this method is also accessible in Spanish, Russian, Chinese, and Arabic) though this link.
 Once completed, print out both your completed application and your receipt.
 Submit this paper application copy, along with any other relevant supplementary documents, to whichever French Consulate/visa center you are applying through.

 - Step 7: Submit your French Schengen visa application (at least 15 days prior to travelling, not before 6 months).